python-discord/sir-lancebot/report.md

 For setting up tools and libraries (step 4), enumerate all dependencies you took care of and where you spent your time, if that time exceeds 30 minutes.

 ## Overview of issue(s) and work done.

+### Title: Kenken command #989
+### URL: https://github.com/python-discord/sir-lancebot/issues/989 (link to the original issue, should it be the issue to the pullrequest or the fork instead?)
-Title: URL: Summary in one or two sentences Scope (functionality and code affected).
+### Summary in one or two sentences Scope (functionality and code affected).
+We created a Mathdoku game command for the Sir Lancebot Discord bot.
+We only created new files in the sir-lancebot repository and did not change any existing files.

 ## Requirements for the new feature or requirements affected by functionality being refactored